 The motor is operated by driving it at one of its two resonance frequencies.
 A voltage signal oscillating at an ultrasonic frequency is applied to the piezoelectric chip, which responds by expanding less than a micron and then contracting back to its original dimensions at the frequency of the driving signal.
 This rapid-cycling change in the chip's dimensions causes a vibration in the aluminum resonator housing.
-When the vibration is at one of the housing's resonance frequencies, a pushing motion results at the tip of the motor.
-When the vibration is at the other resonance frequency a pulling motion results.
+When the vibration is at one of the housing's resonance frequencies, a pushing motion results at the other resonance frequency a pulling motion results.